jayanandhanan/ai-ml-journey/mathematics/calculus/calculus 1/unit4-applications of derivatives.md

 ---

+---

-> This file is part of my AI/ML journey repo documenting foundational math skills before diving into machine learning and AI model bu
+> This file is part of my AI/ML journey repo documenting foundational math skills before diving into machine learning and AI.